The Latest: Stabbing suspect involved in 2005 family attack

 It wasn’t immediately clear when or why she was released from the mental hospital and whether the daughter in the 2005 attack is the same one found critically injured Monday in Colton.
 Police did not immediately reply to a message seeking answers to those questions.
 But police said earlier Monday they are aggressively looking for Darrington Clark, who is not in custody.

-A 6-month-old granddaughter of Darrington Clark was killed, and her sister was critically injured in the Monday morning stabbing.
+A 1-year-old granddaughter of Darrington Clark was killed, and her sister was critically injured in the Monday morning stabbing.
 The two girls and two women all lived together in an apartment.

 1:15 p.m.

-Southern California authorities say a 6-month-old girl was slain and her sister and mother were critically wounded in a stabbing they suspect was carried out by the little girls’ grandmother.
+Southern California authorities say a 1-year-old girl was slain and her sister and mother were critically wounded in a stabbing they suspect was carried out by the little girls’ grandmother.

 Colton police Cpl.
 Ray Mendez tells The Press-Enterprise newspaper (http://bit.ly/2qR9IXK) that detectives are aggressively searching for 43-year-old Nicole Darrington Clark in connection with the Monday morning attack.